NYC Residential Property Management Lawyer

 Residential Property Legal Services in NYC

-Managing residential property in New York City means navigating some of the most tenant-protective laws in the country.
-We help landlords and property managers in Manhattan, Brooklyn, Queens, and the Bronx stay compliant, minimize risk, and take decisive legal action when needed.
+NYC has some of the strongest tenant protections in the country.
+We help landlords and property managers in Manhattan, Brooklyn, Queens, and the Bronx stay compliant and act fast when needed.

 Residential Eviction Proceedings

-Non-payment and holdover proceedings in NYC Housing Court.
-We handle the full process (rent demands, petitions, hearings, stipulations, and warrants of eviction) for landlords and property managers with single units or entire portfolios.
+We handle non-payment and holdover proceedings in NYC Housing Court.
+That includes rent demands, petitions, hearings, stipulations, and warrants of eviction — for single units or large portfolios.

 Rent Stabilization Compliance

-Rent-stabilized apartments are subject to strict DHCR regulations.
-We advise on lawful rent increases, Individual Apartment Improvements (IAI), preferential rent agreements, succession rights, and deregulation proceedings.
+Rent-stabilized apartments come with strict DHCR rules.
+We advise on rent increases, IAI filings, preferential rent, succession rights, and deregulation.
 See landlord resources →

 Lease Drafting & Enforcement

-Residential leases in NYC must comply with numerous statutory requirements.
-We draft and review lease agreements, enforce lease terms, and pursue breach of contract claims when tenants violate their obligations.
+NYC residential leases must meet strict legal requirements.
+We draft and review leases, enforce terms, and pursue breach of contract claims when needed.

 HPD Violations & Housing Court Defense

-HPD violations can trigger rent withholding, repair-and-deduct rights, and Housing Court proceedings.
-We defend landlords against HPD orders and help resolve violations efficiently to protect rental income.
+HPD violations can lead to rent withholding and Housing Court cases.
+We defend landlords against HPD orders and resolve violations fast.

 Good Cause Eviction Compliance

-Under NYC's Good Cause Eviction law (L. 2024), many market-rate apartments now require "good cause" to evict or refuse lease renewal.
-We help property managers understand which units are covered and how to comply.
+NYC's Good Cause Eviction law now covers many market-rate apartments.
+Landlords must show "good cause" to evict or decline renewal.
+We help you identify which units are covered and how to stay compliant.

 Property Management Company Counsel

-Ongoing legal support for NYC property management companies, including portfolio-wide compliance reviews, tenant communication strategies, standardized lease programs, and representation in Housing Court matters.
+We provide ongoing legal support for NYC property management companies.
+Services include compliance reviews, standardized lease programs, and Housing Court representation.

 Key legal framework